 28. Porto Cathedral (Se do Porto), Porto

-Porto's stern looking cathedral, the Sé do Porto, is in the heart of the old town.
-The Sé is a must see site in Porto.
-The imposing fortress-like cathedral is part of Porto's UNESCO designation, it's so old.
+Porto’s stern looking cathedral, the Sé do Porto, is in the heart of Porto’s old town.
+The Sé is a must visit attraction and landmark in Porto.
+The imposing fortress-like cathedral is part of Porto’s UNESCO designation, it’s so old.

 29. Bolsa Palace, Porto